RG7121/RG7121/README.md

 - 👋 Hi, I’m @RG7121
-- 👀 I’m interested in DevOPS and FULL STACK DEVELOPMENT
+- 👀 Interested in DEVops, GITops, DATAops
-- 🌱 I’m currently learning FULL STACK DEVELOPMENT
+- 🌱 LEARN AND CONTRIBUTE
-- 💞️ I’m looking to collaborate on FRONTEND DEV/
+- 💞️ I’m looking to collaborate on DEVops/Kubernetes/python/ Terraform/ Ansible/ docker
 - 📫 How to reach me ...@gulati.r7121@gmail.com

 <!---